5 Steps for Selecting the Right ERP System for Your Business

 • Sales

-3. Evaluate your ERP options
+3. Evaluate ERP options

 • Industry experience.
 What ERP vendors are widely used in our industry?
 What degree of expertise do they have specific to our industry?